van104/DreadHunger-LinuxServer/README_EN.md

 git push origin v1.0.0
 ```

-Code written specifically for this project is licensed under the MIT License.
+Code written specifically for this project is licensed under the Polyform Noncommercial License 1.0.0.
 See [LICENSE](LICENSE).
 The game and other third-party components are not covered by this license.

 ## Security Notes